What to do in an emergency

 Would they benefit from a friendly, non-clinical space offering guidance, signposting, safety planning and listening support over the weekend?

-The Oxford Safe Haven will be open on Friday, Saturday & Sunday 6pm – 12:30 am.
+The Oxford Safe Haven is open on Friday, Saturday & Sunday 6pm – 10pm.

 Please see this resource for more information (download) or get a copy of our information poster: